kurapica/PLoop/README.md

 	-- Error : [Number] must be a number, got string. print( System.Number( '123' ))

-All structs can used to validate values. ( Normally, you won't need to write the 'validation' code yourselves.)
+All structs can be used to validate values. ( Normally, you only need to declare where and what type is needed, the validation will be done by the system.)

-When the value is a table, and we may expect the table contains fields with the expected type values, and the **System.Table** can only be used to check whether the value is a table.
+When the value is a table, and we may expect the table contains fields with expected type values, and the **System.Table** can only be used to check whether the value is a table.

 Take a position table as the example, we may expect the table has two fields : **x** - the horizontal position, **y** - the vertical position, and the fields' values should all be numbers.
 So, we can declare a **member** struct type like :

-	import "System"

 	struct "Position"
 		x = System.Number
 		y = System.Number
 	endstruct "Position"

 Here, **struct** keyword is used to begin the declaration, and **endstruct** keyword is used to end the declaration.
-Anything defined between them will be definition of the struct.
+Anything defined between them will be the definition of the struct.

-The expression *x = System.Number*, the left part **x** is the member name, the right part **System.Number** is the member's type, the type can be any classes, interfaces, enums or structs :
+The expression *x = System.Number*, the left part **x** is the member name, the right part **System.Number** is the member's type.

+the type can be any classes, interfaces, enums or structs :

 * For a given class, the value should be objects that created from the class.
 * For a given interface, the value should be objects whose class extend from the interface.
 * For a given enum, the value should be the enum value or the value's name.
-* For a given struct, the value that can pass the validation of the struct.
+* For a given struct, the value should pass the validation of the struct.

 So, we can test the custom struct now :

-	-- Short for Position( {x = 123, y = 456} )
-	pos = Position {x = 123, y = 456}
+	-- Use the struct type as a validator pos = Position {x = 123, y = 456}

 	-- Output : 123	-	456